Grandfather of Ludwig Prinz

 † 11 December 1969

 Ludwig Salomon was a commercial employee until the start of the second world war.
-After he fully healed from a major war injury, he worked for the German Institution of Cartography.
-He earned his living with part time jobs as a graphic designer, amongst other things as a designer for shoes.
-After the great depression in Germany, he was employed as a cartographer at the company Mayr in Stuttgart.
+After he fully recovered from a major war injury he worked for the German Institution of Cartography.
+He earned his living doing part time jobs as a graphic designer.
+After the great depression in Germany he was hired as a cartographer at the company Mayr in Stuttgart.

-Together with some friends, he came up with the idea of drawing a perfectly scaled map of Vienna viewed from above.
-Living in Vienna again, working as a cartogrpaher at the company Hölzl, he began the grueling work of creating the plan.
-Beginning in the year 1964, he began researching, planning and drawing the map piece by piece.
-After four years of hard work he finally finished it 1968.
-He could enjoy his beautiful map for only one year.
-He died unexpectedly on December 11, 1969 because of a heart attack.
+In collaboration with friends he came up with the idea of drawing a perfectly scaled map of Vienna viewed from above.
+Living in Vienna again and working as a cartographer at the company Hölzl, he began the grueling work of creating the plan.
+Beginning in the year 1964, he started researching, planning and drawing the map piece by piece.
+After four years of hard work he finally finished it in 1968.
+Unfortunately he could only enjoy his beautiful map for one year.
+He died unexpectedly on 11 December 1969 because of a heart attack.
 My aunt, the second born of his three daughters, then took over the rights and publishing duties.

 Grandson of Ludwig Salomon